molovo/browserWrapper-site/README.md

 Check the page at <http://molovo.melody.co.uk> to view the features.

-Implementing is as easy as:
+Building the grid is as easy as:

     <div class="container">
       <div class="grid 1of1"></div>